Kyrie tells fans: I’ll be back ‘if you guys will have me’

 Irving signed a five-year, $94 million deal with Cleveland prior to the 2015-16 season but asked for a trade last summer.
 He has a player option for next season and can become an unrestricted free agent in 2020.

-Despite injuries to Irving and top free agent Gordon Hayward, the Celtics finished with the best record in the Eastern Conference last season before losing to the Cleveland Cavaliers in the conference finals in seven games.
+Despite injuries to Irving and top free agent Gordon Hayward, the Celtics finished with 55 wins last season before losing to the Cleveland Cavaliers in the Eastern Conference finals in seven games.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.